 Free or reduced price meals shall be served to all students who qualify based on eligibility criteria approved by the USDA.
-Principals shall distribute the free and reduced price application procedure notification flyer to the entire student body at the beginning of each school year and to each student enrolling during the year.
+Principals shall distribute the free and reduced price application procedure notification flyer to the entire student body at the beginning of each school year and to each student enrolling during the year at schools that are not qualified as Provision 2 or Community Eligibility Provision.
 All applications shall be available on-line.
-All current free and reduced price applications approved and denied shall be on file in the food service office.
+All current free and reduced price applications approved and denied shall be on file in the School Nutrition Services Department office.
 A current application or direct certification documentation must be on file for each student approved for free or reduced price meals before the meal benefits may be received at the school site.
 All applications shall be retained on file for a period of five (5) years.
 No records may be destroyed without written approval of the office of the Superintendent.

 - I. The income eligibility guidelines for free or reduced price meals shall be in accordance with the scales provided by the Florida Department of Agriculture and Consumer Services based upon income guidelines prescribed by the United States Department of Agriculture. - II.
 Eligibility criteria shall be applicable to all District schools and shall provide that all students from a family meeting the eligibility criteria and attending any District school are offered the same benefits. - III.
 Procedures for implementing the free and reduced price meal services shall be reviewed annually and shall be in accordance with procedures and guidelines published by the Florida Department of Agriculture and Consumer Services and the United States Department of Agriculture. - IV.
-All adult meals will be paid for with the exception of school food service employees.
+All adult meals will be paid for with the exception of School Nutrition Services employees.
 Parents or other visitors may eat in the cafeterias upon invitation from the school administrators.

-HISTORY: FORMERLY: 8.7.3, 8.7.5.F
+FORMERLY: 8.7.3, 8.7.5.F